You’re confronted with a choice.

 You’d think that the newly liberated Israelites would be thrilled to arrive at the border of the promised land.
 I imagine they waited with anticipation while Moses sent twelve scouts, one from each tribe, to get the lay of the land and report back.

 Instead of rah-rah, ten scouts threw a wet blanket.

 They gave Moses this account: “We went into the land to which you sent us, and it does flow with milk and honey!
 Here is its fruit.
 But the people who live there are powerful, and the cities are fortified and very large.
 We even saw descendants of Anak there.
 The Amalekites live in the Negev; the Hittites, Jebusites and Amorites live in the hill country;and the Canaanites live near the sea and along the Jordan.”

 Then Caleb silenced the people before Moses and said, “We should go up and take possession of the land, for we can certainly do it.”
 (Numbers 13:27-30)

-At this point, no sins have been committed.
 There was nothing wrong with reporting inconvenient facts.
-If Moses didn’t want the facts, he wouldn’t have sent the scouts; he could have simply gone “the Lord is with us” and pushed Israel across the Jordan without a whit of intel.
-Indeed, these ominous facts had a great chance to glorify God; by pressing forward even against odds known to be overwhelming, Israel’s statement of belief in their all-powerful God would be made all the greater.
+Moses wanted facts, or he would have simply gone “the Lord is with us” and pushed across the Jordan without a whit of intel.
+Indeed, by gathering facts, Moses created an opportunity for God to be glorified; by pressing forward even against odds known to be overwhelming, Israel’s belief in their all-powerful God would be more convincing.

 That’s what Caleb was thinking.
-Despite the grim reality of the task before them, Caleb, the scout from the tribe of Judah (Jesus’ tribe, by the way), doesn’t think twice.
-He knows where Israel’s bread is buttered: not in numbers of spears and chariots, but in the power of his God.
+Despite the grim reality of the task before them, Caleb, from the tribe of Judah (Jesus’ tribe, by the way), doesn’t think twice.
+He knows where Israel’s bread is buttered: not in spears and chariots, but God.

 Fatally, the other scouts don’t see it that way.